DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-12-10-the-lifecycle-of-entity's-state-in-hibernate.md

 <br>

-## Solution of Hibernate framework
+## Diving into some concepts in Hibernate framework

 Before jumping directly into the lifecycle of the entity's state in Hibernate, we need to be aware of some concepts's definition.
 1. EntityManagerFactory

     It is a factory class of EntityManager.
 It is used to create multiple instances of EntityManager class.
+It's a heavy-weight, and thread-safe object.
+Creating the EntityManagerFactory is an expensive operatioin, so to improve the performance, we can cache the instance.

     If we need to access multiple databases, we must configure one EntityManagerFactory per a database.

+    After reading about EntityManager, we know that there are two types of EntityManager like container-managed, and application-managed.
+The creation of EntityManager instance is the same in both types.
+But the creation of EntityManagerFactory instance is different for both types.
+    - With the container-managed option, the EntityManagerFactory instance will be automatically preinstantiated at the startup time, then subsequently creating and injecting the EntityManger under the control of container.

+    - With the application-managed option, it's the applicaltion's responsibility to configure and create the factory.

 2. Persistence Context

     A persistence context is a place that manages entities that currently, we are working with.
-A persistence context is created after calling **EntityManagerFactory.createEntityManager()** method.
-When a persistence context releases by calling **EntityManager.close()** method, entities under that persistence context will be in the detached state.

     Belows are some types of Persistence Context that we need to know.
-    - Transaction persistence context
+    - Transaction-scoped persistence context

+        In this type of persistence context, whenever a new transaction began, a new persistence context was created for both container-managed and application-managed EntityManager.

     - Extended persistence context